equalitie/ouisync/doc/paper.md

 currently in use, or a state actor performing these actions on the global internet.

 The user-level adversary is set to be the one who may or may not possess one of the three Ouisync tokens and may or may not be using the same WiFi router.
+This adversary does not have a physical access to the device.

 The adversary with a physical access to the device is self explanatory.
 Here we can distinquish between those that have the phone locked (e.g. someone who